AssemblyScript/website/src/stdlib/date.md

   Returns the a time string in human readable form in English WWW MMM DD YYYY HH:MM:SS format.

 ::: warning
-`toString` currently don't output time zone and don't use local time zone offset!
+At the moment `toString` doesn't output time zone and doesn't use local time zone offset!
 :::